tzi/chewing-grid.css/README.md

 chewing-grid.css
 ======

-An ideal CSS Grid for card listing design.
+An ideal CSS Grid for card listing design, responsive with no media-queries.

 Not just another grid